GSource that will be dispatched upon delivery of the UNIX

 cleanly; flushing any outstanding files, and then calling

-UNIX signal handler; your handler may be invoked while
+UNIX signal handler; such a handler may be invoked while

-another library function is running, causing reentrancy if you
+another library function is running, causing reentrancy issues if the

-attempt to use it from the handler.
-None of the GLib/GObject API
+handler attempts to use those functions.
+None of the GLib/GObject

 The interaction of this source when combined with native UNIX

 The source will not initially be associated with any

 and must be added to one with